 FUE (follicular unit extraction) is usually preferred if you’re looking for less downtime.
 It’s also the most popular procedure, with almost three quarters of hair transplant patients opting for FUE in 2021 .

 Most FUE patients have a quick hair transplant recovery timeline with minimal downtime.
 That’s because this is a one-day procedure which uses short-term local anaesthetic.
 The process of extracting the donor grafts and transplanting them takes between 2-6 hours, depending on how many grafts are needed.
+Learn about getting a 3000 graft hair transplant.

 Any dressing applied to the donor site can be removed the next day.
 You’ll make a follow-up appointment at the clinic after 3 days to see how you’re healing, and to wash your hair after your hair transplant.